-I’ve always enjoyed flavored rice dishes but figured it was faster and easier to buy microwaveable rice rather than try to make it on my own.
-But co-author/daughter Hayley insisted that making my own flavored rice was just as easy and didn’t take long — and it wouldn’t include artificial colors and flavors.
-Finally, I relented.
-I’ve been making my own flavored rice for several years now and this one is a new favorite.
-The lemon juice adds a brightness to the dish and is a perfect pairing with chicken or fish.
-The last time I made it, I served it with my favorite salmon recipe.— L. Weal
+I love flavored rice but figured it was faster and easier to buy microwaveable rice rather than try to make it on my own.
+Co-author/daughter Hayley shamed me into attempting to make my own flavored rice considering it doesn’t take any more time than cooking white rice, and wouldn’t include artificial colors and flavors of commercial brands.
+Finally, I relented and I’m happy to say I’ve been making my own flavored rice for several years now and this one’s a favorite.
+Lemon juice adds a brightness to the dish and is a perfect pairing with chicken or fish.
+The last time I made it, I served it with a favorite salmon recipe.

 2 cups chicken stock